Software-Engineering-Team-23/Photon/README.md

 ## Setup

-First install Tkinter, psycopg2, and PIL using the command line.
+First install Tkinter, psycopg2, pygame, and PIL using the command line.

 If you don't have pip on Debian, please install it with "sudo apt install python3-pip"